Relintai/pandemonium_engine_docs/03_usage/16_shaders/02_shader_materials.md

 Pandemonium provides built in functionality to make frequent operations easier.
 Additionally, Pandemonium's shader editor will detect errors as you type, so you can see your edited shaders in real-time.
-It is also possible to edit shaders using a visual, node-based graph editor.

 ## Creating a ShaderMaterial